Positroid Links and Braid varieties: Introduction

-\item[(iii)] Positive stabilization and destabilization change the affine variety $X(\vartheta)$ by adding or subtracting a trivial $\bC^*$-factor, and the isomorphism respects the action of the locally nilpotent derivations $V(\vartheta)$.
-Note that the hypothesis that $\vartheta$ is of the form $\vartheta=\eta\Delta$ is already imposed at the smooth level, since the closures we consider are all ($-1$)-framed and thus the standard Markov stabilization needs to be modified by inserting a factor of $\Delta$. \end{itemize}

-\begin{remark} Geometrically, the locally nilpotent derivations $V(\eta)$ are given by a count of certain regions in the braid word $\eta$, as we will explain; this insight comes from considering negative crossings as ($-1$)-graded Reeb chords in the Lagrangian projection and counting pseudo-holomorphic strips.
-In the same vein, the stabilizing $\bC^*$-factor that appears in Theorem \ref{thm:main2} parallels the fact that the Legendrian DG-algebra is only invariant up to stable tame isomorphism.
-The technical hypothesis $[\vartheta_\ell]\in\Br_\ell^+$ and $[\vartheta_m]\in\Br_m^+$ in Theorem \ref{thm:main2} is related to the concept of braid admissibility for a Lagrangian projection, as introduced in \cite{CN}; this hypothesis is met in all interesting examples through the manuscript, including the cases of positroid braids.
-See Subsection \ref{ssec:LegendrianLinks} for more details on contact topology. $\Box$ \end{remark}

-We shall also show that the pair $(X(\vartheta),V(\vartheta))$ provides a geometric model for computing the zeroth cohomology group of a DG-algebra associated to certain braid words, see Section \ref{sec:DGA}.
-This DG-algebra will be constructed in Subsection \ref{ssec:BraidPair} entirely using braid matrices associated to the braid words.
-It will be later shown to be DG-isomorphic to a Floer theoretic invariant associated to Legendrian links, in Subsection \ref{ssec:LegendrianLinks}.
-In particular, we will show that the augmentation varieties of the Legendrian positroid links are isomorphic to the corresponding open positroid stratum, and similarly with their lifts to Richardson varieties.
+An important consequence of Theorem \ref{thm:main2} is that the Legendrian contact dg-algebras associated to each of these Legendrian links are stable tame isomorphic.
+In particular, the spectra of their $0$th homology algebras are isomorphic up to torus factors and they coincide with the corresponding positroid stratum, also up to torus factors.
+This provides an intrinsic and geometric way to recover positroids from these Legendrian links.

-We will combine Theorems \ref{thm:main1} and \ref{thm:main2}, together with results of Knutson-Lam-Speyer \cite{KLS} to show that a positroid variety $\Pi_{u, w}$ in the Grassmannian $\Gr(k, n)$ can be expressed in terms of braid varieties: either using the $n$-stranded braid $R_{n}(u, w)$, which is not necessarily positive; or the $k$-stranded braid $J_{k}(f)$, which is always positive.
-For instance, we prove the following result.
+The third result studies braid varieties associated to positroid braids.
+In particular, it relates braid varieties to open Richardson varieties.
+Braid varieties $X(\beta;w)$ associated to a braid (word) $\beta$ and a permutation $w$ were introduced in \cite{CGGS}, their definition is recalled in Section \ref{ssec:braid_prelim} below.
+The proof of the following result uses Theorem \ref{thm:main2} together with \cite{KLS} to show that any positroid variety $\Pi_{u, w}$ in the Grassmannian $\Gr(k, n)$ can be expressed in terms of braid varieties, either using the $n$-stranded braid $R_{n}(u, w)$ or the $k$-stranded braid $J_{k}(f)$.